astronomer/docs/astro/cli/astro-organization-list.md

 hide_table_of_contents: true
 ---

-View a list of Organizations that you can access.
+View a list of Organizations that you can access on Astro.
 Only the Organizations you have been invited to by a System Admin appear on this list.

 ## Usage